rudraksh2611/rudraksh2611/README.md

         Note: your old README had it as `[logo](...)` — a LINK, not an image.
         The `!` (or an <img> tag, as used here) is what makes it render.

+     3) WHY YOUR WIDGETS WERE BLANK  (fixed — here's what happened) I tested every image URL.
+Two hosting services are down, and they were powering everything you couldn't see:

+          github-readme-stats.vercel.app   → HTTP 503  (service down)
+              ...was powering: Stats card, Top Languages, AND all 4 project pins github-profile-trophy.vercel.app → HTTP 402  (Vercel quota exhausted) ...was powering: the Trophies row

+        Verified working, so the README now uses these instead: github-profile-summary-cards.vercel.app  → 200  (stats + languages)
+          streak-stats.demolab.com                 → 200  (streak)
+          github-readme-activity-graph.vercel.app  → 200  (activity graph)
+          ghchart.rshah.org                        → 200  (contribution grid)

+        Nothing was wrong with your username — github.com/rudraksh2611 is fine.

-     3) PLACEHOLDERS TO REPLACE
+     4) PLACEHOLDERS TO REPLACE
-        • Featured Projects → REPO-ONE / REPO-TWO / REPO-THREE / REPO-FOUR
-          (exact repo names, case-sensitive).
-Delete the block if you'd rather not pin anything yet.
         • Mapster card → add a one-liner and a link when it's public.
-        • DSA section → YOUR_LEETCODE_USERNAME, YOUR_GFG_USERNAME,
-          YOUR_CODE360_USERNAME, YOUR_CF_HANDLE.
-Delete platforms you don't use.
+        • Two of your repos have NO description on GitHub, so the index table says so: **Victus** (Python) and **IBCRS** (HTML).
+Add a one-line description on each repo page, then update the table.
         • Patents line — if any of the 5 are granted/published, add the numbers or titles; specifics land much harder than a count.
-        • Publication — add a DOI / journal link for the heart-attack paper if you have one.
+        • Publication — add a DOI / journal link for the heart-attack paper.
+          SHIELD is already cross-linked to it in Featured Projects.
         • Skill % bars in the Tech Stack collapsible are estimates from your profile — tune them.
         • "Productive Time" card is set to utcOffset=5.5 (IST).

-     4) THINGS I INFERRED — VERIFY BEFORE PUSHING
+     5) THINGS I INFERRED — VERIFY BEFORE PUSHING
         • Tech-stack badges for ROS, Raspberry Pi, Arduino, LangChain and Hugging Face were added based on your drone/edge-AI/GenAI work.
           Remove any you haven't actually used — a wrong badge is worse than